pharo-ai/k-nearest-neighbors/README.md

 ## Description

-k nearest neighbours implementation in Pharo
+k Nearest Neighbors implementation in Pharo.

+More information in the pharo-ai wiki page: https://github.com/pharo-ai/wiki/blob/master/wiki/MachineLearning/k-nearest-neighbors.md

 ## How to install it?